Are Annuities a Safe Retirement Investment?

 Pros

-One of the main benefits of buying an annuity is the eventual access to a guaranteed stream of payments.
+One of the main benefits of buying an annuity is the eventual access to a guaranteed stream of payments that provides an extra layer of security in retirement.
 These payments can last the rest of your life and ensure that, even if your main retirement savings vehicles run dry, that you will still have regular income.

-Other advantages of annuities include the fact that your contributions are tax deferred, allowing you to potentially take advantage of a lower tax bracket and pay fewer taxes when you retire.
+Another advantage of annuities is that your contributions are tax deferred, allowing you to potentially take advantage of a lower tax bracket and pay fewer taxes when you retire.

 Cons

-While annuities have many benefits, there are drawbacks to be aware of as well.
 One of the biggest cons of opting for an annuity is the potential of dying early and wasting a significant chunk of your savings.
+While annuities are a solid investment for those who experience long retirements, an early death could leave your beneficiaries without access to the leftover funds.

-Another major con to be aware of when buying an annuity is the lack of federal insurance.
-If the company that provides your annuity goes bankrupt, then there may be no way for you to recoup the money you put into the annuity.
+Another major con is the lack of federal insurance.
+If the company that provides your annuity goes bankrupt, there may be no way for you to recoup the money put into the annuity, especially funds over state guaranty association limits.

 There are also limits on access to the money you have saved up in the annuity.
 Once it is annuitized and paying you regular payments, there may be no way to access the principal in a lump sum.